sccn/imat/README.md

 4. A factor to regulate dimensionality reduction on the time windows of the spectral data with PCA before ICA (**pcfac**) - the smaller pcfac, the more dimensions will be retained *ndims = (freqsxICs)/pcfac* where *freqs* is the number of estimated frequencies and *ICs* is the number of ICs (default is 7)
 5. Other IMA options (**pop\_runima options**) – e.g., which ICA algorithm to use   (see *pop_runima* help for more details)

+**Running IMA from the commandline**

+*[EEG, IMA] = pop\_runIMA(EEG, 'freqscale', 'log', 'frqlim', [6 120], 'pcfac', 7, 'cycles', [6 0.5], 'selectICs', {'brain'}, 'icatype', 'amica');*

+Here we are computing IMA on a single subject, selecting brain ICs using IC label, with parameters for time-frequency decomposition: log scale, frequency limit 6 to 120Hz, wavelet cycles [6 0.5], reducing the dimensions of timewindows of the tf decomposition using pfac 7, and using AMICA as the ICA algorithm for IMA

+## The IMA structure

+*pop\_runIMA* is saving the IMA results in the IMA structure, which is saved in the same folder as the EEG file it is run on.

+After running IMA (either from the gui or from the commandline) type *IMA* in the Matlab command line to display the IMA structure.

+Alternatively the IMA file can be loaded using

+*IMA = load([EEG.etc.IMA.filepath '/' EEG.etc.IMA.filename], '-mat');*

+**IMA structure**

+The IMA structure has the following fields:

+             wts: [21×21 double]
+             sph: [21×21 double]
+         meanpwr: [14×229 double]
+         timevec: [1260×1 double]
+         freqvec: [1×229 double]
+       freqscale: 'log'
+         freqlim: [6 120]
+            npcs: 21
+        complist: [1 2 3 4 5 6 8 9 10 11 17 21 27 38]
+           srate: 500
+         ntrials: 42
+      ntw_trials: 30
+          eigvec: [1260×21 double]
+              pc: [21×3206 double]
+        timefreq: [1260×3206 double]
+     meanpwrCond: []
+     timepntCond: [1×1260 double]
+       condition: []
+    subjfilename: {'RestEC_S03_ContAMICAdip.set'}
+    subjfilepath: {'/Volumes/IMAT_project/IM/S03'}

+**Detailed description of IMA outputs:**
+*IMA.wts - weights of IMA decomposition*
+*IMA.sph - spheres of IMA decomposition*
+*IMA.meanpwr - mean power spectra of single ICs*
+*IMA.timevec - timevector*
+*IMA.freqvec - frequency vector*
+*IMA.freqscale - frequency scale of computed spectra ('log' or 'linear')*
+*IMA.freqlim - frequency limits of spectra*
+*IMA.npcs - number of dimensions that have been used to reduce the data before IMA*
+*IMA.complist - component indices on which IMA was run on*
+*IMA.srate - original sampling rate of EEG data used to compute the spectra*
+*IMA.ntrials - number of trials used to commpute the tie-frequency decomposition*
+*IMA.ntw_trials - number of timewindows per trial*
+*IMA.eigvec - pc backprojection in time*
+*IMA.pc - pc spectral backprojection*
+*IMA.timefreq - time-frequency decomposition (spectograms for each IC)*
+*IMA.timepntCond - total number of timepoints in time-frequency decomposition*
+*IMA.timevec - timevector of full length of time-frequency decomposition*
+*IMA.subjfilename - the filename of the .ima file*
+*IMA.subjfilepath - the filepath of .ima file*

 ## Visualizing IMAT results